sftpplus/sftpplus-docs/src/doc_source/operation/filesystem-access.rst

 Virtual folders
 ---------------

-Virtual folders are directories which can be found outside of the account's locked home folder, but mapped as paths listed inside the home folder.
+Virtual folders are directories which can be accessed outside of the account's locked home folder, but available as paths inside the user's home folder.

 Virtual folders act as symbolic links.